Hurricane Rachel 2014

-Satellite images and tracking maps of Category 1 Hurricane Rachel 2014, September 24 - October 3.
+Satellite images, weather maps and tracks of Category 1 Hurricane Rachel 2014, September 24 - October 3.
 Max wind speed 85mph.

 Rachel artfully draws to a close.
 Deep convection associated with Rachel dissipated about 15 hours ago and it is unlikely to redevelop due to unfavorable thermodynamic factors and strong shear.
 Based on these conditions, the cyclone is being declared a post-tropical remnant low at this time.
 Dvorak intensity estimates have decreased further and the initial intensity has been lowered to 25 knots.
 Global model guidance shows the remnant low degenerating into an open trough by Friday.
 The official intensity forecast is close to the previous forecast and the GFS model.